SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. testcode:: typePropertySyntax

-   -> SomeStructure.storedTypeProperty = "Another value."
    -> println(SomeClass.computedTypeProperty)
    <- 42
+   ---
+   -> println(SomeStructure.storedTypeProperty)
+   <- Some value.
+   -> SomeStructure.storedTypeProperty = "Another value."
+   -> println(SomeStructure.storedTypeProperty)
+   <- Another value.

-The example below uses two type properties as part of a structure that models an audio level meter for a number of audio channels.
+The example below uses two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
 Each of these channels has an integer audio level between ``0`` and ``10`` inclusive, as shown in the figure below: